tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

-		[FIXED] Draw Splines tool: the "Add & Smart Connect" action generates splines that have incorrect shapes [FIXED] CG options handled incorrectly when extruding a mesh using a Cross with non null Start PC and End CP [FIXED] Namespace conflict with Oculus example project [FIXED] ThreadPoolWorker does not use all available cores in some cases.
+		[FIXED] Draw Splines tool: the "Add & Smart Connect" action generates splines that have incorrect shapes [FIXED] CG options handled incorrectly when extruding a mesh using a Cross with non null Start PC and End CP [FIXED] Namespace conflict with Oculus example project [FIXED] ThreadPoolWorker does not use all available cores in some cases

 2.2.4.2
 	[OPTIM] Huge optimizations related to splines modification.
 Real time splines modification can take up to an order of magnitude less time